The Four Horsemen | Contempt

 Contempt - What is it?!

-In marriage therapy terms, we see contempt as a moral superiority over one's partner.
+In couples counseling terms, we see contempt as a moral superiority over one's partner.
 Basically, if you're contemptuous, you see yourself as better than your partner and as having the 'moral' high ground.

 I've got contempt.
 WHAT DO I DO?!